-As reported in the 2009-2010 Annual Institution Report, 99 percent of NU's program completers passed the LAST, 100 percent passed the ATSW- and the multisubject CST, 97 percent/average percent passed the English, math, biology and social studies CST, 99 percent passed the students with disabilities, and 100 percent passed the literacy CST, and the business CST.
-In educational leadership, 90 percent passed school building leader and 100 percent passed school district leader and school business leader.
+As reported in the 2012-2013 Annual Institution Report, 99 percent of NU's program completers passed the LAST, 100 percent passed the ATSW and 95 percent passed the multisubject CST, 88 percent passed the English CST, 95 percent passed the math CST and 91 percent passed the social studies CST, 97 percent passed the students with disabilities, and 100 percent passed the literacy CST.
+In educational leadership, 100 percent passed school building leader and 91 percent passed school district leader and school business leader.